When it comes to web traffic, the more, the merrier.

 - Include internal links.
 Keep attention once you’ve got it by using internal links to drive visitors to other important, informative pages on your site.

 - Update your website.
-Make sure that you’re constantly adding to your site with new posts and pages.
+Make sure you’re constantly updating your site by creating new landing pages and posts.
 This will ensure your site continues to grab and hold the attention of visitors and bring them back for more.

 - Run contests and promotions.
 Run a giveaway that requires people to visit your website in order to submit an entry.